open2b/scriggo-site/site/how-to-use.md

 Run returns a [*scriggo.ExitError](https://pkg.go.dev/github.com/open2b/scriggo#ExitError) value.
 You may exit with this code, log the exit error, show the exit error on the console or return it to a browser.

-Other errors are unexpected errors returned by the output writer, the convert function, the error of a cancelled context and other internal errors.
+Other errors are unexpected errors returned by the output writer, the converter, the error of a cancelled context and other internal errors.

 The Run method panics if the [Env.Fatal](https://pkg.go.dev/github.com/open2b/scriggo/native#Env.Fatal) method is